oskariorg/oskari-docs/md/documentation/bundles/framework/publisher2.md

 ## Description

 This Bundle provides functionality to define an embeddable map and save it to server so it can be published on another page.
 The user defines the domain the map will be published on, name and language for the map.
 The user can set the size of the published map, a selection of tools that will be overlayed on the map and affect the maplayers that are initially visible when the map is shown.
 The main map is modified to show a preview of the published map when the publisher is opened and it resumes to normal view once the publisher flyout is closed.
-The publisher can promote map layers to the user, but at the moment the configuration which layers are promoted and the promotion text is not passed from the server (defined in code so promotion could be easily configured but it isn't for now).

 Users can select styling for the published map in 'Layout' panel.
 The colour scheme for GFI popups can be selected from six predefined colours and an own colour scheme with RGB codes can be created, font can be chosen from two predefined font sets (serif and sans-serif) and the style of the tools (pan buttons, zoombar, search plugin and layer selection plugin) can be selected from three predefined style sets: 'rounded', 'sharp' and '3d' all of which can be selected as either dark or light versions.

+Compared to the original publisher this refactored version aims to be more extendable where other bundles can provide publisher settings.

 ## TODO

-- promoted map layers configuration
+- complete refactoring to support functionality of the original publisher
+- document the extension hook for tools

 ## Screenshot